-If you are a freelancer or a service business owner and you want to break free from billing by the hour, you are in the right place.
-In this post, we will explain how you can productize your service to scale your business and get your time back.
+If you are a freelancer or a service business owner and want to break free from billing by the hour, you are in the right place.
+This post will explain how you can productize your service to scale your business and get your time back.

 Selling services can stop you from leveling up and growing because your billable hours are limited.
-If you’re constrained by how much you can work, your business simply isn’t scalable.
+Your business isn’t scalable if you’re constrained by how much you can work.

 Think of a productized service as a pre-packaged consulting solution that solves one particular problem.
-When you productize a service you’re practically moving from freelancing or billing by the hour to selling a service package, i.e. a product.
-This clearly allows you to scale your business and claim your life back.
-When it comes to products, especially the ones with no inventory, you can sell as many as you want without working more.
+When you productize a service, you’re practically moving from freelancing or billing by the hour to selling a service package, i.e., a product.
+This allows you to scale your business and claim your life back.
+Regarding products, especially the ones with no inventory, you can sell as many as you want without working more.

-Put simply, when you offer services you need to put in the time to make the money.
-On the other hand, when you’re focused on selling products your income is not tied to your time.
+But, when you offer services, you need to put in the time to make money.
+On the other hand, when you’re focused on selling products, your income is not tied to your time.

 So, how do you go about productizing your services?
 How do you transition from a service-based business model into a productized service company that allows you to automate and scale?

-Step one is to identify the part of your service that is predictable, packable and scalable.
+Step one of productizing a service is to identify the part of your service that is predictable, packable, and scalable.
 Let us give you an example.

 See what happens here?
-You invest a big portion of your time every time to customize and improve your service offering for each new client only to find out that only some of the prospects will ultimately become clients.
+You invest a significant portion of your time every time to customize and improve your service offering for each new client, only to discover that only some prospects will ultimately become clients.

 Every new client feels like starting over.
-Along the discovery and negotiation process, you drain your energy, spend resources and give up know-how in your proposal and during client meetings.
+During discovery and negotiation, you drain your energy, spend resources, and give up know-how in your proposal and during client meetings.

-It is important to realize that he project-based approach cannot be 100% standardized and scaled because it’s limited by your time and resources.
-Also, it doesn’t produce predictable results because each client case is different, and each time your service needs to be adapted.
+It is essential to realize that the project-based approach cannot be 100% standardized and scaled because it’s limited by your time and resources.
+Also, it doesn’t produce predictable results because each client case is different, and your service needs to be adapted each time.

-So, what if you could remove the discovery and the negotiation stages of the process?
-What if you could present a standardized service to all prospective clients without having to create a proposal every time?
+So, what if you could remove the process’s discovery and negotiation stages?
+What if you could present a standardized service to all prospective clients without creating a proposal every time?

-This is exactly what happens when you productize your service; you create one or more packages for the part of the service that is identical across all projects.
-In other words, you sell an intangible product which includes those parts of the service that are repeated in nearly every project.
+To productize your service, you create one or more packages for the part of the service that is identical across all projects.
+In other words, you sell an intangible product, including details of the service that are repeated in nearly every project.

 Some consultants, coaches, and agencies productize their services by creating training courses.
-Others create two or three plans for smaller or bigger bundles of services.
-For example, if you are a web design agency you know what exactly is involved in creating a new website.
+Others make two or three plans for smaller or bigger bundles of services.
+For example, if you are a web design agency, you know what is involved in creating a new website.
 So, you can narrow down to two types of products: